ui/stamps-api-docs/source/stamps_api.rst

 stamps_deduction.id                   Deduction ID
-stamps_deduction.stamps               How many stamps that was successfully deducted stamps_deduction.notes                Notes about the deduction stamps_deduction.created              Created time of deduction in GMT timezone stamps_deduction.created_timestamp    Created time of deduction in UNIX timestamp format detail                                Description of error (if any) errors                                Errors encountered when parsing
+stamps_deduction.stamps               How many stamps that was successfully deducted stamps_deduction.notes                Notes about the deduction stamps_deduction.created              Created time of deduction in UTC stamps_deduction.created_timestamp    Created time of deduction in UNIX timestamp format detail                                Description of error (if any) errors                                Errors encountered when parsing